Large Ensemble Improvisation & Collaboration

-The workshop can be presented in one of two ways (both are open to everyone regardless of their experience with collaboration and/or the arts):
+The workshop can be presented in one of two ways:

 Overall, the emphasis is not necessarily on individual creativity but on exploration personally as well as with others collaboratively.
 This workshop encourages participation by anyone regardless of their musical experience, age, or language.
 Most importantly, the workshop develops organically from the input of the participants, a natural progression, a structured improvisation of its own.